stryker-mutator/stryker-handbook/dashboard.md

 ## Enable the dashboard for your project

-Enabling the dashboard for your project is as simple as navigating to https://dashboard.stryker-mutator.io, loging in with your github account and enabling it for your repository.
+Enabling the dashboard for your project is as simple as navigating to https://dashboard.stryker-mutator.io, logging in with your GitHub account and enabling it for your repository.

 ## Send your first report